Fighting game: Decline of Traditional 2D Games (early 2000s)

-In the new millennium, fighting games became less popular and plentiful than in the mid-1990s, with multiplayer competition shifting towards other genres.
+In the new millennium, fighting games became less plentiful than in the mid-1990s, with multiplayer competition diversifying toward other genres.
 However, SNK reappeared in 2003 as SNK Playmore and continued to release games.
 Arc System Works received critical acclaim for releasing Guilty Gear X in 2001, as well as its sequel Guilty Gear XX, as both were 2D fighting games featuring striking anime-inspired graphics.
 Fighting games became a popular genre for amateur and doujin developers in Japan.
 The 2002 title Melty Blood was developed by then-amateur developer French Bread and achieved cult success on the PC.
 It became highly popular in arcades following its 2005 release, and a version was released for the PlayStation 2 the following year.
-While the genre became generally far less popular than it once was, arcades and their attendant fighting games remained reasonably popular in Japan in this time period, and remain so even today.
+The late 1990s and early 2000s saw the rise in online gaming.
+In 2004, Mortal Kombat: Deception, Dead or Alive Ultimate, and the Xbox version of Street Fighter Anniversary Collection became the first fighting games to offer online multiplayer and have received positive reception from critics.
+While the genre became generally far less popular than it once was, arcades and their attendant fighting games remained reasonably popular in Japan during this time period, and remain so even today.
 Virtua Fighter 5 lacked an online mode, but still achieved success both on home consoles and in arcades; players practiced at home and went to arcades to compete face-to-face with opponents.
 In addition to Virtua Fighter, the Tekken, Soul and Dead or Alive franchises continued to release installments.
 Classic Street Fighter and Mortal Kombat games were re-released on PlayStation Network and Xbox Live Arcade, allowing internet play, and in some cases, HD graphics.